 Install a TV Box

 This help article describes how to install a TV Box as either a new unit you are adding or to replace a defective unit.
 If you are replacing a defective TV Box, before you begin this procedure, follow the RMA process to obtain a new TV Box from Google Fiber.
+In order to install a TV Box, you must have active Fiber TV service.

 Do not begin this procedure until you have a replacement TV Box in your possession.
 Be sure to contact Google Fiber customer support to activate the new device before you begin.